mahdi12167/libmini/libmini/qtviewer/README.txt

 Or add the "bin" directory to your PATH environment variable:
  System -> Advanced -> Environment Variables -> PATH

 !!
-Libmini Dependencies (Unix/Mac)
+Installation of Libmini Dependencies (Unix/Mac)

 Get the libMini dependencies from the libMini subversion repository.
 Type on the unix console in your project directory (e.g. ~/Projects): svn co http://libmini.googlecode.com/svn/libmini/deps deps (cd deps; ./build.sh)

 !!
-Libmini Dependencies (Windows)
+Installation of Libmini Dependencies (Windows)

 Precompiled static libraries for Windows MSVC 2005 are provided in the libMini WIN32 directory.
 In your project directory get the following